 Remember that if you’re just beginning your cycling journey, then it can be better to opt for a cheaper bike while you learn the ropes and decide whether it’s something you want to take up more seriously.
 You can always upgrade your bike with better components later – most enthusiasts spend more money upgrading their bikes than buying new ones!

 If you’re not ready to buy your own bike yet, or don’t want to splash out before you know whether cycling is for you, why not consider a bike hire, or a bike sharing scheme?
-Whilst the current health conditions mean that this may not be appropriate right now, or that you will certainly want to sanitise the bike handlebars first, they are a great way of getting around a city at a low cost.
+While current conditions mean that this may not be appropriate right now, or that you will certainly want to sanitise the bike handlebars first, they are a great way of getting around a city at a low cost.
 If you live in London you’ll probably already be familiar with the Santander Cycle hire scheme (perhaps still better known as ‘Boris Bikes’).
 But there are other sharing schemes all around the country – you can have a look at some of the best, here.
 For just a couple of pounds you can hire a bike and see how you get on – perfect if you’re just dipping your toe in the cycling pool and aren’t yet sure if you want to pursue it.

 4. What cycling equipment will I need to buy?